serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/deepface-api.jpg" width="90%" height="90%"></p>

-The both face recognition and facial attribute analysis are covered in the API.
+Face recognition, facial attribute analysis and vector representation functions are covered in the API.
 You are expected to call these functions as http post methods.
-Service endpoints will be `http://127.0.0.1:5000/verify` for face recognition and `http://127.0.0.1:5000/analyze` for facial attribute analysis.
+Service endpoints will be `http://127.0.0.1:5000/verify` for face recognition, `http://127.0.0.1:5000/analyze` for facial attribute analysis, and `http://127.0.0.1:5000/represent` for vector representation.
 You should pass input images as base64 encoded string in this case.
 [Here](https://github.com/serengil/deepface/tree/master/api), you can find a postman project.

 **Tech Stack** - [`Vlog`](https://youtu.be/R8fHsL7u3eE), [`Tutorial`](https://sefiks.com/2021/03/31/tech-stack-recommendations-for-face-recognition/)